 Home Video Notes

-The Identical releases to home video (Blu-ray/DVD Combo Pack) with the following special features:
+The Boxtrolls releases to home video (Blu-ray 3D/Blu-ray/DVD/Digital Copy or Blu-ray/DVD/Digital Copy) with the following special features: